Introduction to Shopify Online Shopping

 You can set up your online store with any number of third-party merchant services, but a popular option is known as Shopify Payments.
 No setup is required to accept payments through the Shopify Payment gateway, and it will already be integrated into your storefront.

 Credit card rates are dependent upon the plan you select for your online shop, ranging from 2.4% to 2.9%.
-Transaction fees are lifted when Shopify payments is the primary processor for your online store.
+Transaction fees are lifted when Shopify payment is the primary processor for your online store.

 Shopify customer reviews indicate that the only negative experience about using Shopify Payments is the redirection that comes when it is time to checkout.
 The site automatically takes you away from your store’s custom URL to the more generic Shopify.com.